Ceditvodu/PlayFieldFactoryBuilder/README.md

 ## Pet project on java

-This project i start for training my programming abileties and refer it for people who whant to see what level of wrighting i have.
+I start this project for training my programming abileties and refer it for people who whant to see what coding skills i have.

-For first i want to say some words about what you can see.
-Its a couple of files whith .java extension.
-They are containe classe which designed whis **observer** and **builder** design patterns.
+For the first i want to say some words about what you can see on this repository.
+Its a couple of files with `.java` extension.
+They contained classes which designed with **observer** and **builder** design patterns.
 Also its using an **openGl** library for render of image.

 What the result of it?
-It is not finished small game, yet.
-Its looks like a blocks on a blocks which are fitings with ich other.
-You controls an green one (VK_UP, VK_DOWN, VK_LEFT, VK_RIGHT).
+Its not finished small game what looks like a blocks on a blocks which are fitings with ich other.
+You control a green one (VK_UP, VK_DOWN, VK_LEFT, VK_RIGHT).

 Image example: